coalton-lang/coalton-website/content/post/20220601-quantum-compiler.md

 represents the Kronecker product $A\otimes B$.

-Different quantum computers each have a different set of native operators, so quilc must be a retargetable compiler.
+Different quantum computers each have a different set of native operations, so quilc must be a retargetable compiler.
 This mathematical puzzle is interesting and already quite difficult, but lurking is also an engineering problem of great concern.

 Almost every quantum computer in use today has some sort of _continuous_ operation—possibly many—like the $\mathrm{RZ}\_\theta$ above.
 These continuous operations represent the analog nature of these quantum computers.
 Analog devices have their merits, but one thing analog hardware usually isn't good at is extreme precision.
 While I might request the quantum computer perform an $\mathrm{RZ}\_{0.12345}$, due to the computer's physical nature, it might only accomplish something between an $\mathrm{RZ}\_{0.11}$ and an $\mathrm{RZ}\_{0.13}$.
 Quantum hardware engineers around the world, every day, are putting effort into improving the precision of the available native operations, but it'll never be to feasible have _infinite_ precision, simply due to physical limitations.
 In practice, we will always have some amount of noise.